dovecot/documentation/docs/core/config/auth/schemes.md

 ### CRYPT

-Traditional DES-crypted password in `/etc/passwd` (e.g.
-"pass" = `vpvKh.SaNbR6s`.
+Password is encrypted.

-* Dovecot uses libc's `crypt()` function, which means that CRYPT is usually able to recognize MD5-CRYPT and possibly also other password schemes.
-See all of the `*-CRYPT` schemes at the top of this page.
+Dovecot uses libc's `crypt()` function, which means that it is able to recognize all password schemes available on your system (e.g. the ones used in `/etc/passwd`).

-* The traditional DES-crypt scheme only uses the first 8 characters of the password, the rest are ignored.
-Other schemes may have other password length limitations (if they limit the password length at all).
+See [CRYPT](#crypt) above for a list.

 #### BLF-CRYPT